Emergence of quantum spin liquid and spin-flop phase in Kitaev antiferromagnets in a [111] magnetic field: Results and Discussion

 \subsection{Competing degenerate states in KQSL}

-The Kitaev honeycomb model provides a rare exactly solvable platform where the spins fractionalize into Majorana fermions and the ground state develops a non-Abelian $\mathbb{Z}_2$ QSL \cite{Kitaev2006Ann.Phys}.
+The Kitaev honeycomb model provides a rare, exactly solvable platform where the spins fractionalize into Majorana fermions.
+At zero field, this leads to a gapless QSL with an emergent $\mathbb{Z}_2$ gauge structure \cite{Kitaev2006Ann.Phys}.
 These Majorana quasiparticles are classified into two kinds, itinerant Majorana fermions and flux excitations (so-called visons), both of which play key roles at different energy and temperature scales.
 In the $\mathbb{Z}_2$ QSL, the ground state lies in the vortex-free sector in which $\langle \hat{W}_p\rangle = 1$ for arbitrary hexagonal plaquette, yielding flux density $\overline{W}_p = 1$.
 The TEE $\gamma_E = -\ln 2$, as the $\mathbb{Z}_2$ topological order has a quantum dimension $\mathcal{D} = 2$.
-Beyond the ground state, hallmark signatures of the two kinds of Majorana fermions manifest in spin dynamics and thermal measurement.
+Beyond the ground state, hallmark signatures of the two kinds of Majorana fermions manifest in spin dynamics and thermal measurements.
 The itinerant Majorana fermions and visons contribute, respectively, to the broad high-energy continuum and the low-energy coherent peak in the dynamical spin structure factor (DSSF) \cite{Knolle2014PRL,Knolle2015PRB}.
 They also account for a double-peak structure in specific heat and a nearly half-plateau thermal entropy in between \cite{Nasu2015PRB}.

-However, the exact solvability of the Kitaev honeycomb model can be ruin immediately by perturbations such as magnetic field or off-diagonal exchanges.
+However, the exact solvability of the Kitaev honeycomb model can be ruined immediately by perturbations such as magnetic field or off-diagonal exchanges.
 Numerical calculations are therefore necessary to quantify the extent of the KQSL region.
 As shown in Figs.~\ref{FIG:PhaseDiag}(c) and \ref{FIG:PhaseDiag}(d), the phase boundary of the KQSL in the ($\phi/\pi$, $h$) parameter plane is consistently delineated by using flux density $\overline{W}_p$ and TEE $\gamma_E$.
 Specifically, the KQSL ends at $h_{t,l} \approx 0.385$ and $\phi_{t}/\pi \approx 0.087$, respectively, in the absence of the $\Gamma$ term and in the zero-field Kitaev-$\Gamma$ model.
 These transition point estimates show excellent consistency with the previous ED study \cite{Hickey2019NC,Rousochatzakis2023KITP}.